How to Cope

 Mediation requires both partners to discuss the dispute with a mediator, who helps them reach a mutually acceptable agreement.
 This agreement is usually written and generally can be enforced as a contract.
 If you are unable to reach agreement, the mediator cannot make the decision for you.
 Mediators are usually attorneys, counselors, social workers, or psychologists.

 Arbitration is generally an informal process in which each partner presents her or his side of the dispute to an arbitrator, usually an attorney, who then makes the decision.
-The decision can often be recorded and enforced by the courts as a judgement.
+The decision can often be recorded and enforced by the courts as a judgment.

 It can be helpful to write a mediation or arbitration clause into a Relationship Agreement, specifying when an arbitrator or mediator would be needed, as well as how one would be selected.
 It is important to find someone both partners trust.